emperk/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  ANSWER: React JS handles data better and faster.
+It responds to data changes pretty much instantly and renders the right componenets for a much smoother user experience.

-1. Describe component state.
+2. Describe component state.
+  ANSWER: A component state is an object that holds info that may or may not change.

-1. Describe props.
+3. Describe props.
+  ANSWER: When we want to pass info held in state from one component to another, we pass them as props.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  ANSWER: Side effects are anything that affect something outside the scope of the function.
+Such as: fetching data from an API, logging, timers, and manually manipulating the DOM.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.